sradin96/Projects/README.md

 ## E-Store-Website

 E-Store-Website is a small responsive store project with some products and example of a shopping cart.
-You can see the website on this link https://sradin96.github.io/E-Store-Website/
+See the website on this link https://sradin96.github.io/E-Store-Website/

 ## Rock-Paper-Scissors Game

 Rock-Paper-Scissors Game is a game where user plays rock, paper or scissors versus a computer.
 The game resets when one side gets score 3.
-You can see the game on this link https://sradin96.github.io/Rock-Paper-Scissors-Game/
+See the game on this link https://sradin96.github.io/Rock-Paper-Scissors-Game/

 ## Laptop-Website